-In 1992, the IUCN Species Survival Commission Equid Specialist Group (composed of the world’s scientific authorities on members of the horse family) recommended an interbreeding population of 2,500 individuals in order to maintain viability in the wild (Duncan, 1992, IUCN Equid Action Plan, page 5).
+In 1992, the IUCN Species Survival Commission Equid Specialist Group (composed of the world’s scientific authorities on members of the horse family) recommended an interbreeding population of 2,500 individuals in order to maintain viability in the wild (Duncan, 1992, page 5).
 Since the Pryor Mountain herd is quite isolated from other wild horse herds (the closest being the McCullough Peaks HMA to the south with a very small and genetically non-viable AML), I consider the AML of 90-120 to be a prescription for their decline and demise through inbreeding or chance (stochastic) die-out.
 Additionally, this herd of “Spanish Colonial Mustang” heritage and their historical habitat in the Pryor Mountains and surrounding areas could possibly be protected as a unique and living heritage under the National Historic Preservation Act.

 Even at its high range of 120, the current AML falls 30 short of the typically BLM-endorsed level for genetic viability: 150 adult horses.
 Though the equine geneticist and veterinarian E. Gus Cothran is often cited as the professional who justifies this 150 level, in fact he later actually recommended around 10 times this figure, or ca. 1,500.
-(See Cothran, E.C. and Singer, F.J.
-2000.
-Analysis of Genetic Variation in the Pryor Mountain Wild Horse Herd.
-USGS; Animal Welfare Institute, 2008.
-Response to GAO’s Report, p.
-23; Animal Welfare Institute, 2007.
-Managing for Extinction, page 22; see also Downer, C.C.
-2014.
-The Wild Horse Conspiracy, all pages listed in Index under Cothran, for a more thorough discussion).
+(See Cothran & Singer, 2000; Animal Welfare Institute, 2008; Animal Welfare Institute, 2007; Downer, 2014 a).

-To quote from page 146 of my book (Downer 2014): “A letter of July 2, 1992, by E. Gus Cothran, Ph.D., director of the Equine Blood Typing Research lab and directed to Mr. David Jaynes at the BLM Office in Billings, Montana, proves revealing.
+To quote from page 146 of my book (Downer, 2014 a): “A letter of July 2, 1992, by E. Gus Cothran, Ph.D., director of the Equine Blood Typing Research lab and directed to Mr. David Jaynes at the BLM Office in Billings, Montana, proves revealing.
 While conciliatory in tone, Cothran obviously felt compelled to emphasize: ‘… the revision documents do not address the potential concerns that exist for the herd based upon the recommendations in my report on the genetic status of the herd.
 The main point is that a breeding population of 50 [from a total population of 150] is a minimum number, therefore there is little room for error when managing the herd at this size.
 Second, the population subdivision was a strong point for maintaining genetic variation in the herd.
 If this is no longer possible, then there is potential [negative] effect.’ … Cothran seems to be issuing a warning to BLM officials about the serious consequences of reducing the wild horses of the Pryor Mountains to such a sub-minimally viable population level as the agency plans.”
+Genetic analyses conducted by Cothran also proved the PMWHR wild horses to be a unique type of Spanish mustang (see Reed, 2015, page 30).
+And this brings me to my serious concerns about the administration of PZP to this small and sub-viable mustang population.

-Furthermore, many of the PMWHR mares have been darted with PZP, a drug used to greatly inhibit their reproduction and which can result in their total sterility among many other alarming negative effects on the herd (Downer 2016.
-“Will There Be a Healthy Future for America’s Wild Horses and Burros IN THE WILD?
-PZP or Reserve Design?
-You Decide!” www.thewildhorseconspiracy.org).
+Serious Concerns about the Deleterious, Short- and Long-Term Effects of PZP on Wild Horses: Many of the PMWHR mares have been darted with PZP, a drug that is classified by the FDA as a pesticide and that is used to inhibit the reproduction among wild horses.
+PZP administration can produce total sterility of mares and many other alarming negative effects, both affecting individuals and their social bands and herds (Downer, 2016).
 In 2015, 77 mares were treated with this fertility control agent, which has caused considerable adverse effects, both to individual horses and to the population as a whole.
-These horses are simply not as spirited, and nowhere in the WFHBA did it ever say to domesticate the wild horses!
-Quoting from my article, here are some of the adverse effects that PZP can and does cause to the horses, as substantiated by scientific and professional studies:
+These horses are simply not as spirited – and nowhere in the WFHBA did it ever say to domesticate the wild horses!
+Quoting from my article and as substantiated by scientific and professional studies, here are some of the adverse effects that PZP can and does cause to the horses: